Prof-Drake-UMD/INST767-Sp25/Robin_Godinho/README.md

 ---

-## 🔁 Pipeline Workflow
+## Pipeline Workflow

-1. **Ingest**
+1. **Publish**
-   Pulls the latest news headlines/articles from the selected APIs.
+   A message containing the file path and destination table is sent to the Pub/Sub topic (`real-news-ingest`).

-2. **Transform**
+2. **Subscribe & Extract**
-   Cleans text, removes duplicates, formats dates, and extracts metadata.
+   The subscriber script (`subscriber_loader.py`) receives the message and reads the specified CSV file.

-3. **Sentiment Analysis**
+3. **Transform**
-   Uses `TextBlob` or `VADER` to classify sentiment: Positive, Neutral, or Negative.
+   The subscriber handles light preprocessing (e.g., auto-detect schema, skip headers) before loading.

 4. **Load to BigQuery**
-   Writes the processed and labeled data to a BigQuery table.
+   The subscriber writes the contents of the CSV to the specified BigQuery table within the `real_news_data` dataset.

 ---

-## 📊 Architecture Overview
+## Architecture Overview

 ```
 +--------------------+